Nowadays, it is common to see many young people aspire to make live streaming their preferred career path.

 From streaming giant Twitch to underdogs like Smashcast.tv, here are some of the best streaming platforms you might want to check out:

-It’s considered as a great and fun social network designed for gamers, meaning you are streaming to people who are there to share the same passion for gaming as much as you do.
+It’s considered as a great and fun social choice designed for gamers, meaning you are streaming to people who are there to share the same passion for gaming as much as you do!
 The platform is also full of regular viewers, allowing friendships and connections to be easily established even with people across the globe.

 - You can watch your favorite gamers stream their gameplays and interact with them in real-time.
 What does this mean?
 The viewer can be a part of the whole streaming experience if the streamer wants them to be.